ftlabs/ftlabs.github.io/_posts/2019-08-28-antagonising-lucy-kellaway.md

 We compared the voice offerings of the main providers at the time, Google, IBM, Amazon.
 Largely due to convenience and a wide choice of nice, interesting voices, we settled on Amazon Polly, which had recently been [plugged by Jeff Bezos](https://www.recode.net/2017/4/12/15274220/jeff-bezos-amazon-shareholders-letter-day-2-disagree-and-commit).

-Of the AMZ voices, Geraint was the clear team favourite.
+Of the Polly voices, Geraint was the clear team favourite.
 Experimental Geraint had the soul of a poet.
 He elevated mere reading of text into a lyrical performance, especially once we got him to read the lyrics of Bohemian Rhapsody.
 That audio file was all it took to convince any doubter that the quality of automated voices had now achieved a threshold of "wow, rather good".

 Since this was a public-facing experiment going to actual, subscription-paying consumers, we needed to be sure we had buy-in from the rest of the company, especially Editorial, Brand, Marketing, Product.
 Until that point, no-one had asked (or answered) the question, "What does the FT sound like?"

-We conducted numerous auditions, narrating FT articles with a variety of automated accents and variants: english, welsh, US, indian english, australian, male, female, and french and german (because, why not?), all offered by the Polly API.
+We conducted numerous auditions, narrating FT articles with a variety of automated accents and variants: English, Welsh, US, Indian English, Australian, male, female, and French and German (because, why not?), all offered by the Polly API.
 The unanimous choice was Amy, a clear, boring, english, female voice.

 [This in turn highlighted an issue with the human-narrated articles, where the voice actors were emoting that bit too much.
 More like reading a story than a news item.
 Amy did not emote.
 News was news, not Jackanory.]